manoelcampos/xml2lua/xmlhandler/README.md

 - dom: generates a DOM-like node tree structure with a single ROOT node parent.

 # Usage
-To get a handler instance you must call, for instance, `handler = require("xmlhandler/tree")`.
+To get a handler instance you must call, for instance, `handler = require("xmlhandler.tree")`.
 Then, you have to use one the handler instance when getting an instance of the XML parser using `parser = xml2lua.parser(handler)`.
 Notice the module `xml2lua` should have been loaded before using `require("xml2lua")`.
 This way, the handler is called internally when the `parser:parse(xml)` function is called.